Call now for 24/7 services. 100% confidential. Insurance accepted.

 Teenagers who experiment with drugs or alcohol in their youth are at a higher risk for addiction when they become adults.
-Knowing the difference between abuse of drugs and addiction is important for a parent to understand.
+Knowing the difference between abuse and addiction is important for a parent to understand.
 Many kids can experiment with drugs or alcohol without developing an addiction but develop one later in life.
-Teens that abuse drugs in their early teen years can develop long-term behavioral and cognitive effects due to their brains still developing.
+Young adults who abuse drugs in their early teen years can develop long-term behavioral and cognitive effects due to their brains still developing.
 Prevention is the best way to ensure that, as a parent, we recognize the problem before it exists.
 By setting good examples and talking to our kids we can give them strong tools that they will need in the future.

 –Escape from life and challenges